With Wenzel Coaching

 Elaine also enjoys hiking, cross country skiing and motorsports.
 She gardens and cooks, always finding new and tasty ways of fueling her race-driven appetite.
 Elaine also enjoys art, architecture and writing.
 She is a regular contributor of several online cycling websites including RyanLeech.com and is currently ghost writing books and articles for magazines and newspapers on interior design.

-Services: Clinics/Camps, Consultation, Skills Training, Training Programs
+Services: Clinics/Camps, Consultation, Learn to Ride, Skills Training, Training Programs

 Specialties: Beginning Racing, Beginning Riding, Dirt Skills, General Fitness, Master Athletes, Return from Illness, Return from Injury, Return from Overtraining, Road Skills, Working Athletes